cell-be/cell-toolchain/readme.txt

  ====================

-  This program will automatically build and install a compiler and other tools used in the creation of homebrew software for the Sony Playstation 3 videogame system.
+  This program will automatically build and install a compiler and other tools used in the creation of homebrew software for the Cell BE.

  ==================
   How do I use it?